 Changes in doctor appointments:

 At this point in time the consultations with our doctors are taking place in the surgery more and more, when safe to do so, making use of social distancing.
 Phone consultations are proving to be very useful when we decide that bringing you down to the surgery isn’t needed.
 We can change from a phone consultation to an online GP consultation with the doctor via the use of video only if needed.
 We are extremely conscious of your safety and are taking every measure we can to ensure it.
 Call the reception when you arrive for a scheduled appointment to let us know you are here.
 At this point in time we can welcome 3 people at a time into the waiting room and one person into the entrance/porch area.
-You are welcome to wait in your car if you prefer that to the waiting room and the doctor/nurse will meet you at the door of the surgery, provide you with alcohol hand gel and bring you directly into the consultation room.
+You are welcome to wait in your car if you prefer that to the waiting room and the doctor/nurse will meet you at the building entrance in that case.
 We would encourage you to bring and wear your own face covering.
 Please bear with us if we are running a bit behind.
 We need to clean the room between consultations and this takes time.

 If you have symptoms suggestive of Covid 19 then we will speak to you over the phone and there will be no charge for your consultation or for referral for testing for Covid 19 if it is needed.
 Click here to see the latest updates on Covid 19 from the HSE.